European shares extend winning run to five weeks

 Resources stocks were the other main drag on the index on Friday, following concern about China's contracting manufacturing sector.

-The STOXX Europe 600 Basic Resources Index .SXPP fell 0.7 percent.
-Antofagasta (ANTO.L), down 1.9 percent, was among miners to fall as copper prices slipped.
+The STOXX Europe 600 Basic Resources Index fell 0.7 percent.
+Antofagasta, down 1.9 percent, was among miners to fall as copper prices slipped.

 But Macquarie's McCormack said he was upbeat on cyclicals and had recently changed his portfolio to reflect this, adding to positions in materials, energy and industrial companies.